BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 Workload:

-• The workload is based on the following: initial work with literature studies and creative assignment, one-week intensive on-campus course (16 -20 August), followed by an assessment for evaluation.
+The workload is based on the following: initial work with literature studies and creative assignment, one-week intensive on-campus course (11 -15 August), followed by two online seminars and an exam for evaluation.

 Examination

-The exchange student must hand in a group or individual assignment containing reflections upon themes and issues of the course.
-Deadline for this is 27 August 2021.
+The exchange student must hand in a group or individual assessment containing written reflections and a creative part upon themes and issues of the course:

 As basis for the evaluation, students must prepare an assignment, which consists of two interrelated parts:

-• A written part, which can be prepared individually, in pairs or in groups of three; (the individual written assignment should be between 4-6 pages (2.400 characters pr. page), pairs (6-8 pages), groups (8-10 pages)
+• A written part, which can be prepared individually, in pairs or in groups of three.

 • A creative part, which must be accessible online.

-The documentation must contain participants reflections regarding theoretic and practical relations between the modules main themes (cultural heritage, education and pedagogy, tourism and economy).
+The documentation must contain participants reflections regarding theoretical and practical relations between the main themes (cultural heritage, education and pedagogy and sustainability.
 It is not a requirement that all main themes are dealt with equally.
 A specialisation can occur based on the participant’s interests, educational background and/or job.

-The module will be evaluated with a passed/failed denotation.
+The assessment will be awarded with a pass/fail grade.